 SegWit is the acronym for Segregated witness. it is a protocol Upgrade applied by Bitcoin in August 2017 and Litecoin in May 2017.
 It took care of two issues with the original blockchain protocol – scalability and transaction malleability.

-– The original blockchain protocol had a bug which enabled a user to modify the transaction ID – specifically the witness signature – without modifying the contents.
-This was no issue for the blockchain per se, but posed problems in developing complex applications over the basic blockchain.
+– The original blockchain protocol had a bug that enabled a user to modify the transaction ID – specifically the witness signature – without modifying the contents.

 – Blockchain technology uses lots of terms and complex concepts.
-People need to be as educate in these terminologies so that they feel comfortable to join the blockchain network and make it more useful.
-The full benefits of blockchain technology can be utilised only if the nodes joining the network come from diverse backgrounds.
+People need to be as educated in these terminologies so that they feel comfortable joining the blockchain network and making it more useful.
+The full benefits of blockchain technology can be utilized only if the nodes joining the network come from diverse backgrounds.

-– The last Mile gap between online information and offline entity is not taken care of by the blockchain.
+– The last mile gap between online information and the offline entity is not taken care of by the blockchain.
 It must be done manually and hence it is prone to human error.

-Blockchain is essentially an immutable, decentralized and tamper proof ledger.
-As we have seen, it has the potential to make life easier by providing secure, fast, transparent and middlemen-free way of performing transactions.
+Blockchain is essentially an immutable, decentralized, and tamper-proof ledger.
+As we have seen, it has the potential to make life easier by providing a secure, fast, transparent, and middlemen-free way of performing transactions.

-As more and more people are realizing the way blockchain technology can revolutionize the way we perform transactions, both financial and non-financial, it has the potential to become the most valuable technology of 21st century.
-Being one of the top blockchain development company, we can help you execute your idea flawlessly.
+As more and more people are realizing the way blockchain technology can revolutionize the way we perform transactions, both financial and non-financial, it has the potential to become the most valuable technology of the 21st century.
+Being one of the top blockchain app development companies, we can help you execute your idea flawlessly.